-The development of this feature takes 47 – 61 hours for iOS, or 60 – 72 hours for Android.
+The development of this feature takes 47 – 61 hours for iOS and 60 – 72 hours for Android.
 Backend – 180 – 233.
 The estimate may be different here depending on the chosen sharing means & photo recognition additional feature.

 Budget Planning & Expense Tracking

-A digital wallet can help keep track of the user’s finances in real-time, and there’s no need to switch to other finance management apps.
-Users can compare their entire monthly budget and actual spend across different categories (e.g. clothing, groceries, cinema).
+A digital wallet can help keep track of the user’s finances in real time, and there’s no need to switch to other finance management apps.
+Users can compare their entire monthly budget and actual spending across different categories (e.g. clothing, groceries, cinema).
 The wallet also allows setting up saving goals for something users have been dreaming of.
 The feature development requires approximately 163 – 221 hours for iOS, or 174 – 224 hours for Android.
 Backend – 116 – 175.

 Notifications & Alerts

 Notifications and alerts can be assigned to any action in the wallet.
 For example, when a user receives or spends money when another user gets the payment link.
-One more case, a landlord can receive a notification when the tenant has received the bill template and has paid it.
-The feature development requires 28 – 39 hours for iOS, or 37 – 45 hours for Android.
+In one more case, a landlord can receive a notification when the tenant has received the bill template and has paid it.
+The feature development requires 28 – 39 hours for iOS and 37 – 45 hours for Android.
 Backend – 22- 32.

-The feature allows to view and filter incoming transactions by payer, date, and amount of money.
-It’s possible to trace the payment link status (whether it’s active, expired or paid).
-Analytics includes daily revenue, average revenue per user and new users.
+The feature allows one to view and filter incoming transactions by payer, date, and amount of money.
+It’s possible to trace the payment link status (whether it’s active, expired, or paid).
+Analytics includes daily revenue, average revenue per user, and new users.
 All the data is presented in the form of charts and infographics.
-The feature development requires 120 – 160 hours for iOS, or 140 – 180 hours for Android.
+The feature development requires 120 – 160 hours for iOS or 140 – 180 hours for Android.
 Backend – 83 – 109.

-A digital wallet user can find answers in an FAQ section or get support from the customer service via chat.
+A digital wallet user can find answers in an FAQ section or get support from customer service via chat.
 Customer support is responsible for acknowledging every customer request.
-It allows keeping customer requests in one place and provides useful feedback on customer preferences and wallet features.
-The feature development requires 20 – 28 hours for iOS, or 26 – 34 hours for Android.
+It allows for keeping customer requests in one place and provides useful feedback on customer preferences and wallet features.
+The feature development requires 20 – 28 hours for iOS and 26 – 34 hours for Android.
 Backend – 22 – 32.

 The total cost of a digital wallet app development will vary depending on whether it’s an iOS app (784 – 1055 hours) or an Android app (890 – 1220 working hours) + Backend 1100 – 1550 working hours.
 Also, the app design cost depends on the UI complexity and the presence of numerous tiny things like micro animations.
 A simple design is when a digital wallet has standard, platform-specific elements that don’t take much time.
 Animation and custom elements add to the complexity and the app design cost as well.
 So if you want your digital wallet to have a sophisticated design with animations, be ready to pay 20-50% more for the whole app development.
 In the end we get an estimate of around $65-90K for iOS and $70-96K for Android.